Aankarsh/Deployment-and-configuration-of-a-Private-Cloud-in-AWS/README.md

 <img width="978" height="517" alt="image" src="https://github.com/user-attachments/assets/32387777-87a3-461f-99cb-fb0fc41f16a2" />
              Snapshot 10: Creating route table

 ## Result:
 Thus, a  private cloud on AWS involves using VPCs has been created for  a dedicated, isolated network where we can manage our resources and control access according to our requirements.

+Thus, a  private cloud on AWS involves using VPCs has been created for  a dedicated, isolated network where we can manage our resources and control access according to our requirements.